Jerezana: The Knife from Sherry Country That Became Jewellery

 How does it differ from other navajas?
 By blade shape (clip point), proportions, and cultural tie to Jerez.
 Each navaja type ties to a specific region.
 The punta de espada has a straight sword tip, the capaora a wide short blade, the Curva Helada a curved Moorish blade.

 What are Zevira pendants made of?
 Stainless steel and coated brass.
+Not gold, not silver, unless specified.
+The golden tone is brass with a protective coating.
 Production entirely in Albacete, Spain.

 Are these real knives?
 No. Jewellery miniatures.
 Not sharp, not weapons.
 Decorative pendants.